whitelabneuro/pipelines-and-protocols/pipelines/rnaseq/nfcore-rnaseq-processing/docs/new_project_on_create.md

 ### `nextflow.config`

+This file is the project-local copy of the standard CREATE config.

-Review and edit only if project-specific settings are needed.
+Usually it can be kept unchanged unless project-specific settings are needed.

 ### `samplesheet.csv`